Read real stories about inspiring women and be empowered to look after your mind, body and spirit through the good and bad times.

 Ko Erica tōku ingoa

-I’m currently studying computer science and psychology.
-In my spare time, I love creating, and some of my hobbies include thrifting, music, art, and more recently, gymming and journaling.
+I’m currently in my last semester of computer science and psychology.
+In my spare time, I love creating, and some of my hobbies include thrifting, painting, gymming and journaling.

 Florencia Gallardo (she/her)